-Rejection is an inevitable part of our journey, both in the professional and personal aspect.
+Rejection is an inevitable part of our journey, both in the professional and personal aspects.
 However, it may hurt at times when you’ve no clue as to what went wrong, and where?
-Especially, when you get no feedback after jobs, it bothers you as what factors led to this decision; was it your:
+Especially, when you get no feedback after jobs, it bothers you as to what factors led to this decision; was it your:

 - Sloppy job application

 - Slipshod appearance